Why Should You Consider the Deferred Sales Trust?

 Highlights of the legal viability of the DST include:

-- The DST is a proprietary strategy developed by Campbell Law over 21 years ago
+- The DST is a proprietary strategy developed by our tax attorneys over 27 years ago

-- Successfully transacted over 3,000 DST transactions totaling hundreds of millions of dollars
+- Successfully transacted over 4,000 DST transactions totaling hundreds of billions of dollars

-- Formal IRS review with Campbell Law – No adverse findings
+- Formal IRS review with The Estate Planning Team and our Tax Attorney – No adverse findings

 - Reviewed by FINRA and SEC with no adverse opinion – Allows broker-dealers to approve their advisors to participate in the DST Strategy for clients.

-- Campbell Law/Campbell Tax provides Audit Defense at no extra cost
+- The Estate Planning Team and our Tax Attorney provide Audit Defense at no extra cost

 - A legal and tax cite package is available to a bona fide client or such client’s legal or tax advisor with a signed NDA.